 2. Thank them for giving up their precious email address.

 Yes, now's the time to thank them.
 Don't beat around the bush before getting your thank you message out of the way.
 Just do it right upfront.
 Make it the first thing that your new subscriber reads.

 Here is a snapshot of the first two lines of my welcome email sequence for this blog:

-First, I personalize the very first line with their name (if they provided it when they signed up).
+First, I personalize the first line with their name (if they provided it when signed up).
 Then, I immediately thank them for signing up.
 Honesty helps, too.

 There are so many creative ways to thank your new subscriber.
 In whichever way you do it, make it clear and obvious, direct and to the point.
 Even if you're trying to sell them something, thank them first.

 I love Brennan Dunn's welcome email.
 He runs the popular freelancing website DoubleYourFreelancing.com and his welcome email hits on the critical elements that make welcome emails so powerful.

 Check out his welcome email I received after signing up: